SigNoz/signoz.io/docs/instrumentation/express.md

 ---
-id: nestjs
+id: express
-title: Nestjs OpenTelemetry Instrumentation
+title: Express OpenTelemetry Instrumentation
-description: Send events from your Nestjs application to SigNoz
+description: Send events from your Express application to SigNoz
 ---

 import Tabs from "@theme/Tabs";